david47k/spconnect/README.md

 ### Configuring the serial port

-You can specify baud rate etc. by first using the windows built-in `mode` command.
-Running 'mode' by itself will give you a list of serial ports.
+You can specify baud rate and 8 data bits, no parity, 1 stop bit, by using the `-c` option. e.g.:

+`spconnect com1 -c 9600`

 Common baud rates: 300, 1200, 2400, 4800, 9600, 19200, 38400, 57600,
-115200, 230400, 460800, 921600. e.g.:
+115200, 230400, 460800, 921600.

+For more complicated configuration, you can specify baud rate etc. by first using the windows built-in `mode` command. e.g.:

 `mode com1 baud=115200 parity=n data=8 stop=1 to=off xon=off odsr=off octs=off dtr=on rts=on`

 or

 `mode com1 115200,n,8,1`

+Running `mode` by itself will give you a list of serial ports.

 ### Starting the program